-Further Study Course: Choose a second 3 credit hour course from a discipline where you have taken an initial beginning level course; AND it must have an "A4" in the right-hand column of the online General Education Trans
+Further Study Course: Choose a second 3 credit hour course from a discipline where you have taken an initial beginning level course; AND it must have an "A4" in the right-hand column of the online General Education Transfer Courses table.

-Choose one course from two of the following disciplines for a minimum of 6 credit hours.
+Choose one course each from two of the following disciplines for a minimum of 6 credit hours.